necromuralist/boston_housing/boston_housing/statistical_analysis.rst

+To get a sense of the data I'll look at the shape of the data as well as some summary statistics for the median-value.

+.. '

+.. csv-table:: Boston Housing Data Shape
+   :header: Instances, Features

+   506,13

-.. csv-table:: Boston Housing data-set statistics (in $1000's)
+.. csv-table:: Boston Housing median-value statistics (in $1000's)
    :header: Item, Value

-   Total number of instances,506
-   Total number of features,13.0
-   Minimum house price,5.0
-   Maximum house price,50.0
-   Mean house price,22.53
-   Median house price,21.2
-   Sample Standard deviation of house price,9.19
+   count,506
+   mean,22.53
+   std,9.20
+   min,5.00
+   25%,17.02
+   50%,21.20
+   75%,25.00
+   max,50.00

 .. '